Lake Tahoe Elopement Guide

 North Tahoe is much more quiet and serene than South Lake Tahoe.
 On this side of the lake, there is often less people and more mountainous terrain.
 The north side also has more ski resorts than the southern area.
 This is definitely the place to elope if you’re looking for some snow during the winter months.
 My couples who are wanting something a bit more intimate and private tend to choose the northern area of the lake.

-South Tahoe is known as the “Las Vegas of Lake Tahoe,” and it’s no surprise why.
-South Lake Tahoe is known for their nightlife, casinos, and lodging options.
+South Tahoe is known as the “Las Vegas of Lake Tahoe.”
+South Lake Tahoe is known for their nightlife, casinos, and luxurious resorts.
 However, the hustle and bustle doesn’t just happen during the evening.
 During the morning and afternoon, people can be seen walking on trails and trying out the local pubs.
 This is also a popular area for festivals during the summer.
 My couples who want tons of things to do with a beautiful scenery tend to choose the southern area of the lake.

 Lake Tahoe Weather